FlavScents AInsights Entry for 9-decen-2-one (CAS: 35194-30-0)

 7. Toxicology, Safety & Exposure Considerations

-- Oral Exposure: No specific ADI or MSDI established; use should be guided by general safety assessments.
+- Oral Exposure: Data not found; usage should be guided by general safety evaluations and industry practices.

-- Dermal Exposure: Limited data on irritation or sensitization; IFRA guidelines should be consulted for fragrance use.
+- Dermal Exposure: Not known to be a primary irritant or sensitizer; IFRA guidelines should be consulted for specific applications.

 - Inhalation Exposure: Volatility suggests potential for inhalation exposure; occupational safety measures should be considered.